 BATTERY SELECT SWITCH

 Boats that are equipped with two batteries use a select switch to indicate which battery will be used.
-The select switch is labeled: Battery 1, Battery 2, BOTH and OFF.
+The switch is labeled Battery 1, Battery 2, BOTH and OFF.
+Alternate select switch between battery #1 and battery #2.